user4223/ticket-decoder/README.md

 # ticket-decoder
-Provide optimized and robust methods to detect and decode aztec codes by using opencv and zxing-cpp in combination and to transcode information into json structure.
+Provide optimized and robust methods to detect and decode aztec codes by using opencv and zxing-cpp in combination and to transcode information into json structure.<br>
+**Looking for build instructions?
+Take a look at the end of this document or check .github/workflows/c-cpp.yml!**

 ## Considerations about optical Resolution
 * Printed code size: 48mm (1.89inch)